Text Functions

 LENGTH(NAME) < 15

-The length of a string in the NAME field cannot be more than fifteen symbols.
+The length of the string in the NAME field cannot be more than fifteen symbols.

 SUBSTR